tomjschuster/cloudflare-pages-deploy-action/README.md

 ## Important Limitations

-- The Cloudflare v4 API [`Create deployment`](https://api.cloudflare.com/#pages-deployment-create-deployment) endpoint only supports creating production deployments.
+The Cloudflare v4 API [`Create deployment`](https://api.cloudflare.com/#pages-deployment-create-deployment) endpoint only supports creating production deployments.
 This action achieves triggering preview deployments by creating, triggering and then deleting a [Deploy Hook](https://developers.cloudflare.com/pages/platform/deploy-hooks) using **undocumented endpoints**.
 This means:

-  - If hook deletion fails, there will be an active webhook created for your project that you will need to delete manually.
+- If hook deletion fails, you will need to delete it manually.
 The action logs should indicate when this has happened.
-  - Because the Create/Delete Deploy Hook endpoints are not officially supported, this functionality could break at any moment.
-Production deployments are built on the official API, but preview deployments are not, and it is possible that this preview deployments could stop working completely.
+- Preview environments deployments through this action could break (production deployments are built on the official API).
-- This action does not upload any builds to Cloudflare, it simply triggers a Pages deployment, which builds and deploys your site from Cloudflare's servers.
-Cloudflare does not currently provide anyway to upload assets directly to a Pages site.
-(This also means it is not technically necessary to have a separate build step for this action to succeed.)

 If non-production deployments are ever supported by `Create deployment` in the future, this action can be updated to stop relying on creating/deleting deploy hooks to remove these limitations.
 If you are not comfortable with this action creating/deleting deploy hooks on every preview deployment using unsupported endpoints, please look at some official alternatives below.

 ## Other Pages deployment options

 Cloudflare's official [Pages integrated GitHub application](https://github.com/apps/cloudflare-pages) supports [preview deployments](https://developers.cloudflare.com/pages/platform/preview-deployments) for pull requests in addition to production deploys.
-Following the [Getting Started guide](https://developers.cloudflare.com/pages/get-started) for GitHub will enable this by default.
 The status of these deploys will be associated with the proper GitHub branch.
 However, deployments will always be triggered immediately on any push to your production branch, so there is no way to defer deployment until other steps (such as tests) have passed.

 Cloudflare pages can also be deployed using [Deploy Hooks](https://developers.cloudflare.com/pages/platform/deploy-hooks).
 Hooks can be created for deploying to specific branches from your Pages project's Settings.
-Using hooks, you can defer deploying branches until previous steps have passed.
-However this is only possible if you pause repository deployments, which also disables preview deployments.
-Additionally, the status of hook deployment won't be tracked by your pipeline.
+If you pause repository deployments, you can use hooks to defer deploying branches until previous steps have passed; however this also disables preview deployments, and the deployments won't be tracked by your pipeline.

 If you are looking to perform actions after a Pages deploy completes (such as purging caches), [Cloudflare Pages Await](https://github.com/marketplace/actions/cloudflare-pages-await) tracks deployments in a GitHub action and also creates a GitHub Deployment associated with your production environment or pull request.
 This action can be used to track deployments from the official application and deploy hooks.